Marlon Bröhr

-Marlon Andreas Paul Bröhr (born 3 April 1974 in Geilenkirchen) is a German dentist and politician (CDU).
+Marlon Andreas Paul Bröhr (born 3 April 1974 in Geilenkirchen) is a German dentist and politician of the Christian Democratic Union (CDU).
 He was District Administrator of the Rhine-Hunsrück district from May 2015 to September 2021.
 He is a directly elected member of the 20th German Bundestag.

 Life

 Bröhr graduated from the Bischöfliches Mariengymnasium in Mönchengladbach in 1993.
 Before that, he had spent a year in the USA at Groton High School in South Dakota.
 He studied dentistry at RWTH Aachen University until 1998, earning his doctorate there in 2002.
 In the meantime, he worked as an assistant dentist at a dental practice in Aachen.
 In 2003, Bröhr moved with his family to Kastellaun, where he ran his own dental practice until 2006.
 He is married and has two children.

 Politics

 Marlon Bröhr joined the CDU in 1999.
 He was elected as an independent candidate for mayor of the Kastellaun municipality in 2007 and for mayor of Kastellaun in 2009.
 He held both offices until 2014.
 In December 2013, Bröhr announced his intention to run for the CDU in the next district council election in the Rhine-Hunsrück district.
 In the district council election on 28 September 2014, he was elected as the new district administrator of the Rhine-Hunsrück district with 68.7% of the valid votes.
 On 3 May 2015, he succeeded Bertram Fleck (CDU).